Welcome to Norrbotten's museum

 Which white window color should you have for a dark red house?
 A neutral white, or with refraction?

 In the past, it was common for the white paint to change color when the colors were mixed by the painter.
-We recommend an off-white (NCS S-0502-Y) or a gray color for your pale red house.
-A chalky white color is easily perceived as very white in contrast to the red facade.
+We recommend an off-white (NCS S-0502-Y) or a gray color for your red house.
+A chalky white color can easily be perceived as very white in contrast to the red facade.

 I have a fireplace that could use some care.
 What color should I use?